Please enter a valid 5-digit zip code!

 Look for an HVAC company that employs skilled technicians with the necessary training and licenses.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 Make sure you know the details of any project before it begins.
-If HVAC repairs are required, have your provider list which parts require replacement and why.
-Get confirmation that your technician will clean and test the entire system after the repair to verify that everything works.
-When replacing your HVAC, ask the provider to explain the new brand, model, energy efficiency, features, and estimated installation time.
-Before signing a contract, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+If HVAC repairs are required, have your provider list which parts need replacement and why.
+Confirm that your technician will clean and test the entire system after the repair to ensure that everything works.
+For replacement, ask the contractor to explain the new HVAC system model, estimated installation time, brand, energy efficiency, and features.
+Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-Generally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also call a technician if you notice any new issues, like strange noises, leaks, or unusual smells.
+Normally, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what services are required.
+You should also have an inspection if you notice any new issues, such as unusual smells, leaks, or strange noises.
 If your home has ductwork, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
-Technicians are generally less busy during these times, making it easier to get an appointment.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+The best times to have your HVAC system inspected are the spring and fall.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
-You could also consider purchasing a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
+You could also consider installing a smart thermostat.

-Your HVAC company might offer financing options via a third-party lender, or you may choose to obtain a loan on your own.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.
+Your HVAC company may offer financing options through a third-party lender, or you might choose to obtain your own loan.
+It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.

 There are a number of ways you can make your HVAC system more energy-efficient: